-4. Spencer is the accountholder of record for a City residential utility account.
+- 4. Coffin is the accountholder of record for a City residential utility account.

-Payment Arrangements

-- 5. SPU offers customers payment arrangements to customers who need time to deal with larger-than-expected bills or as a process to reduce and manage monthly payments.
+Payment Arrangements - 5.
+SCL customers are billed every two months.
+The bill is generally due within that month. - 6.
+SCL offers payment arrangements to customers who need time to deal with larger-than-expected bills or as a process to reduce and manage monthly payments.
 A payment arrangement results in deferred income for the utility and defers credit action against a utility customer, including the application of late fees.
 Payment arrangements extend over a 60-day period.
-Successfully completing a payment arrangement requires a customer to pay both the payment arrangement amounts and keep current with their regular bills. - 6.
-In the last three years, Spencer used his access to the CCSS to make 16 payment arrangements on his own utility account.
-The payment arrangements that Spencer set up for himself were available to any SPU utility customer who needed the accommodation.
-Spencer used payment arrangements to spread his utility payments over a period of two months rather than paying the entire bill in the month it was due.
+Successfully completing a payment arrangement requires a customer to pay both the payment arrangement amounts and keep current with their regular bills. - 7.
+Coffin accessed the CCSS system to make notes and payment arrangements on her SCL account five times between August 2010 and February 2011.
+Payment arrangements such as those set up by Coffin for her own account were available to any SCL utility customer who needed the accommodation. - 8.
+Coffin first accessed her own utility account on August 24, 2010, to add a file note: "This house was vacant over a year.
+Now occupied by a lot of people. ...Higher consumption to be expected." - Coffin then accessed her account using CCSS on four occasions between August and February 2011 to set up payment arrangements.
+With each payment arrangement, Coffin paid the bill in full with the 60-day window.